SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step-general/01-requirements.md

 You need to have the following to follow this guide:

-- An Android smartphone with
+- An Android device with
-    - ARMv8 or x86 architecture *
+    - ARMv8 or ARMv7 or x86 architecture (basically all modern devices)
-    - Android 8 or later *
+    - Android 8 or newer
     - ≥1GB storage space

 - About 10 minutes of time (depends on your device)